AdenRamirez/arm64-cpu/README.md

 ## Project Purpose
 The purpose of this project is to create a multi-year spanning project implementing computer architecture concepts learned in class to reinforce and gain experience.
-This project will span from Junior Spring (2026) Masters Spring (2028) incremently building towards a 2-wide issue superscalar
+This project will span from Junior Spring (2026) to Masters Spring (2028) incremently building towards a 2-wide issue superscalar